 Converting solar energy by living organisms into hydrocarbon fossil fuels is a complex process.
 As organisms die, they decompose slowly, usually due to being buried rapidly, and the chemical energy stored within the organisms’ tissues is buried within surrounding geologic materials.
 All fossil fuels contain carbon that was produced in an ancient environment.
 In environments rich with organic matter such as swamps, coral reefs, and planktonic blooms, there is a higher potential for fossil fuels to accumulate.
 Indeed, there is some evidence that over geologic time, organic hydrocarbon fossil fuel material was highly produced globally.
 [8].
-Lack of oxygen and moderate temperatures in the environment seem to enhance the preservation of these organic substances [9; 10].
+Lack of oxygen and moderate temperatures in the environment seem to help preserve these organic substances [9; 10].
 Also, the heat and pressure applied to organic material after it is buried contribute to transforming it into higher quality materials, such as brown coal to anthracite and oil to gas.
 Heat and pressure can also cause mobile materials to migrate to conditions suitable for extraction [11].

 Oil and Gas

-Petroleum is principally derived from organic-rich shallow marine sedimentary deposits where the remains of micro-organisms like plankton accumulated in fine grained sediments.
+Petroleum is principally derived from organic-rich shallow marine sedimentary deposits where the remains of micro-organisms like plankton accumulated in fine-grained sediments.
 [12].
 Petroleum's liquid component is commonly called oil and its gas component called natural gas, which is mostly made up of methane (CH4).
 As rocks such as shale, mudstone, or limestone lithify, increasing pressure and temperature cause the oil and gas to be squeezed out and migrate from the source rock to a different rock unit higher in the rock column.
 Similar to the discussion of good aquifers, if the rock is sandstone, limestone, or other porous and permeable rock, and involved in a suitable stratigraphic or structural trapping process, then that rock can act as an oil and gas reservoir.

 Tar Sands